Our TEAM Our Mission

 -Events Officer-

-Friedrich is a current visiting researcher and incoming PhD student at the Biochemistry Department.
-His research focusses on machine learning for protein engineering and single-cell sequencing.
+Friedrich is a PhD student at the Biochemistry Department.
+His research focuses on machine learning for protein engineering and single-cell sequencing.
 Before coming to Cambridge, Friedrich studied in Munich and Berlin earning a B.Sc. in Mechanical Engineering from Technical University Berlin and a M.Sc. in Robotics, Cognition, Intelligence from Technical University Munich.
-Besides of his studies, Friedrich has experience in strategy consulting and software engineering working in Germany, the USA, and Uganda.
+Besides his studies, Friedrich has experience in strategy consulting and software engineering working in Germany, the USA, and Uganda.
 In his free time, Friedrich is a rower and very much enjoys opera and ballet.
 He is always happy to connect with fellow students!

 -Events Officer-